 On 20–24 October 2014, a peer review on the implementation of the European Statistics Code of Practice, initiated by Eurostat, took place in Lithuania.
 The objective of the peer review – to determine compliance of the national institutions producing official European statistics with the Code and to identify the areas to be improved, to strengthen users', respondents' and partners' confidence in official statistics.
 The conclusions and recommendations of the experts who conducted the peer review are presented in the Peer Review Report on Compliance with the Code of Practice and the Coordination Role of Statistics Lithuania (PDF).
 The actions of Statistics Lithuania planned with regard to the peer review recommendations are presented in the Peer Review Recommendation Implementation Action Plan (PDF).
 Information on progress concerning this plan is provided in the Progress Report on the implementation of the Code of Practice (PDF) (for more information on the ESS quality requirements please see the Eurostat's quality website).

-A quality management system, conforming to the requirements of the ISO 9001 standard, was implemented at SL in 2007 and in 2016 it was re-certified for the fourth time in turn according to the ISO 9001:2015 version.
+A quality management system, conforming to the requirements of the ISO 9001 standard, was implemented at SL in 2007 and in 2019 it was re-certified for the fifth time in turn according to the ISO 9001:2015 version.

 The quality management system of SL is an efficient management system helping to direct the institution's activity towards the main objective – constant improvement of the quality of statistical information and satisfaction of user needs based on the established system of values, through the enhancement of the efficiency of processes (PDF), managament of risks and inclusion of as many staff members as possible.

 The main trends in activity of SL aimed at quality management and continuous development in the institution are established in the Quality Policy (PDF) and quality objectives of SL.